-- 1) the chief appraiser provided the reasoning for the modification or denial to the property owner in writing no later than the 14th day before the hearing date; and - evidence establishes that the additional reason was not known by the chief appraiser at the time the chief appraiser delivered the original notice of modification or denial.
+- 1) the chief appraiser provided the reasoning for the modification or denial to the property owner in writing no later than the 14th day before the hearing date; and - 2) evidence establishes that the additional reason was not known by the chief appraiser at the time the chief appraiser delivered the original notice of modification or denial.

 VI.
-Other Issues [Tax Code Section 5.103(17)]
+OTHER ISSUES [Tax Code Section 5.103(17)]

-- 1. Compliance with the Law, Integrity, and Impartiality ARB members must comply with the law and always act in a manner that promotes public confidence in the integrity and impartiality of the ARB. - 2.
-Patience and Courtesy ARB members must be patient, dignified and courteous to parties appearing before the ARB. - 3.
-Bias or Prejudice ARB members must perform their ARB duties without bias or prejudice. - Confidential Information ARB members must not disclose or use confidential information acquired in the performance of ARB duties for any purpose unrelated to ARB duties. - 5.
-Required Contents That Vary By ARB ARB model hearing procedures must comply with Comptroller Rule 9.805 concerning ARB evidence exchange and retention and audiovisual equipment requirements.
-The rule requires that ARB procedures include specific items that may vary by ARB.
-The rule addresses: - Before or immediately after an ARB hearing begins, each party shall provide the other with a copy of the evidence the party intends to offer at the hearing.
-The parties may exchange evidence in paper or electronic form. - All evidence is retained in accordance with Comptroller Rule 9.803 & 9.805 in electronic or paper files. - Audiovisual equipment will be used at an ARB hearing, including a computer compatible with the file types listed above.
-Audiovisual equipment of the same general type, kind, and character is available for use by a property owner who requests the use of the equipment when checking in for a hearing.
+- 1. Compliance with the Law, Integrity, and Impartiality: ARB members must comply with the law and always act in a manner that promotes public confidence in the integrity and impartiality of the ARB. - 2.
+Patience and Courtesy: ARB members must be patient, dignified and courteous to parties appearing before the ARB. - 3.
+Bias or Prejudice: ARB members must perform their ARB duties without bias or prejudice. - 4.
+Confidential Information: ARB members must not disclose or use confidential information acquired in the performance of ARB duties for any purpose unrelated to ARB duties. - 5.
+Electronic Evidence and Audiovisual Equipment (Comptroller Rule 9.805): - Before or immediately after an ARB hearing begins, each party shall provide the other with a copy of the evidence the party intends to offer at the hearing.
+The parties may exchange evidence in paper or electronic form. - All evidence is retained in accordance with Comptroller Ruler 9.803 & 9.805 in electronic or paper files.
+Paper evidence is stored in files according to scheduled hearing date. - Evidentiary materials produced in electronic form must use generally accepted technology and must be suitable for retention and be capable of being scanned or reviews for the presence of any malicious software or computer viruses before acceptance by the recipient's computer system.
+The ARB will accept the following electronic file format times & devices on CD and USB flash drives only: Pictures .jpg, .jpeg. tif .pdf; (Excel): xls .xlsx; Documents (Word): .doc, .docx. - Audiovisual equipment is available for all property owners and/or their agent, equivalent to what the PPAD representative and ARB have available.
 A property owner may bring their own audiovisual equipment for use at a hearing.
 The owner is responsible for the set up and operation of equipment.
-Property owners may not access PCAD's computer network, technology, or equipment other than that made available and described in these procedures. - Evidentiary materials produced in electronic form must use generally accepted technology and must be suitable for retention and be capable of being scanned or reviewed for the presence of any malicious software or computer viruses before acceptance by the recipient's computer system.
-The ARB will accept the following electronic file format types: .jpg, .jpeg, .tif, .pdf; .xls, .xlsx, .doc, .docx.
-The original USB flash drive will be retained as evidence.
-DO NOT BRING EVIDENCE ON A SMART PHONE
+Property owners may not access PPAD's computer network, technology, or equipment other than that made available and described in these procedures.